 Great Yarmouth is rightly proud of its Medieval town wall, one of the most complete Medieval walls in England.
 Large sections of wall and complete remaining towers can be seen all over town.
 This fascinating guided walk explores why they were necessary, who came up with the money, how they got built and who got their hands dirty carrying out the hard work.

-New for 2013 is the Great Georgian Yarmouth walk, taking in some of the spectacular Georgian architecture around the town.
+Following its success in 2013, the Great Georgian Yarmouth walk returns this year taking in some of the spectacular Georgian architecture around the town.

-Watch out for some holiday special walks as well during 2013 - looking at graveyards and historic South Quay & St. Georges.
-More information can be found in the 2013 Heritage Guided Walks leaflet, click here to download your copy.
+Watch out for some holiday special walks as well during 2014 - looking at graveyards, historic South Quay & St. Georges and Gorleston-on-Sea.
+More information can be found in the 2014 Heritage Guided Walks leaflet, click here to download your copy.